 During the 19th century, most families had seven children, but by 1900, the average had dropped to 3.5, according to the CDC.

 Artificial forms of birth control were available, and natural methods were well known, but the sale of birth-control devices and birth-control education were illegal in the U.S. and Canada.

-Sanger was tired of seeing women’s health suffer because of miscarriages, multiple childbirths and both illegal and self-induced abortions.
-Her own mother had died as a consequence of having 18 pregnancies, 11 of which resulted in live births.
+One of these pioneers was nurse Margaret Sanger and her sister, nurse Ethel Byrne, who opened a family planning clinic in 1916.
+Sanger was tired of seeing women’s health suffer because of miscarriages, multiple births and both illegal and self-induced abortions.
+Her own mother died as a consequence of having 18 pregnancies, 11 of which resulted in live births.

-The sister, as well as Sanger’s husband, were arrested for educating others on sex and birth control.
+Byrne, as well as Sanger’s husband, were arrested for educating others on sex and birth control.

 Life Expectancy in 1910

 Life expectancy for men was 49 years in 1910 and 52 years for women.
 By the end of the decade, this had increased to 54 for men and 66 for women.
 Life expectancy for blacks was as much as 20 years less than for whites.